 Purpose the Space

 Every organizing project should begin with purposing the space.
-When a space is given a purpose it achieves a few objectives:
+A purposed space achieves the following objectives:

-- It ensures that the space is really serving the needs of those who use it
+- Ensures the space is serving the needs of those who use it

-- It makes knowing what does and doesn’t belong in the space easy for everyone who uses it
+- Establishes what does and doesn’t belong in the space

 Working with Peter, our Order Restorer determined that he wanted a true work space.
-There was a project bench in the shed, but it was covered in materials and couldn’t be used for work.
+Materials covered the project bench, making it unusable.
 He also wanted yard equipment and barbecuing items handily accessible.

 1.Set up a staging area